-- (a) its accounting policy for investments in associates. - (b) the carrying amount of investments in associates. - (c) the amount of dividends and other distributions recognized as income.
+(a) its accounting policy for investments in associates, joint venture or subsidiary.

+- (b) the carrying amount of investments in associates, joint venture or subsidiary. - (c) the amount of dividends and other distributions recognized as income.

+CHAPTER XIII

-CHAPTER XIII INVESTMENT PROPERTY
+INVESTMENT PROPERTY

 This Chapter applies to accounting for investments in land or buildings that meet the definition of investment property and some property interests held by a lessee under an operating lease that are treated like investment property.